junxit/us-congress-bills-115/metadata.md

 - 2017-02-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 1 (Roll no. 86). (text: CR H1109-1110)
 - 2017-02-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 1 (Roll no. 86).(text: CR H1109-1110)
 - 2017-02-13 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-02-14 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.